codekansas/codekansas.github.io/_posts/2016-05-11-patriotism-tour.markdown

 ## Chicago

+{% highlight poem %}
+I saw the best minds of my generation
+Destroyed by madness, starving, hysterical, naked Dragging themselves to the suburbs at dusk, looking for an angry fix Who bared their brains to Heaven under the El
+And saw Mohammedan angels staggering on tenement rooftops illuminated Who cowered in unshaven rooms in three sweaters, burning their money in wastebaskets And listening to Koreans through the wall,
+Who ate gyros in paint hostels or drank beer in airport bathrooms, Who chained themselves to subways for the endless ride from Halstead to Southport
+    to the Navy Pier
+Who talked continuously seventy hours from park to pad to bar
+    to Presidents to museum to the Lake Street Bridge What sphinx of cement and aluminum walked miles upon miles and ate up their legs?
+Chicago!
+Whose theaters are very numerous!
+Chicago!
+Whose Chinatown is the spectre of genius!
+Chicago!
+Chicago!
+Whose trains ride overhead!
+Real holy laughter in the river!
+They saw it all!
+The wild eyes!
+The holy yells!
+    They bade farewell!
+They jumped off the roof!
+To solitude! waving!
+Carrying Flowers!
+Down to the river!
+Into the street!
+{% endhighlight %}

 ### Day 1: May the Fourteenth Be With You

 We packed up and left the hostel at 10:00 after eating the rest of the food we had in the fridge.
 It was a rainy day in Nashville when we left, which was probably a metaphor.
 We got a bit mixed up trying to find the Megabus station but got on in time.
 After sleeping so little last night, I wasn't able to sleep much on the bus.
 It's weird how that happens sometimes.
 The bus ride was mostly uneventful.
 We watched A New Hope and The Empire Strikes Back, and eventually slept a little.
 The bus stopped in Louisville and Indianapolis to let people on and off.
 We made one pit stop at a Love's, with an obligatory Subway, which seems to be the place all Megabus stops happen.